eurecom-asp/raw-pc-darts-anti-spoofing/README.md

 ```
 pip install -r requirements.txt
 ```
-Codes were tested with python==3.8.8.
+Codes were tested with python==3.8.8 and CUDA Version==11.2

 ### Dataset
-The ASVspoof2019 database can be downloaded from [here](https://datashare.ed.ac.uk/handle/10283/3336)
+The ASVspoof 2019 database can be downloaded from [here](https://datashare.ed.ac.uk/handle/10283/3336)

 The extracted data should be orginased as:
 * LA/